hgse-schneider/mmca-visualizations/ReadMe.md

 # How to access formatted paper records

-This tutorial is targetted at providing information on accessing mmca literature review data ( data metric sheet) in a formatted version.
+This tutorial is targeted at providing information on accessing mmca literature review data ( data metric sheet) in a formatted version.

 * step-1: first import LiteratureDataset from mmcalib
 * step-2: create an object of LiteratureDataset class by specify file_path of data_metric csv file.
-* step-3: call populate_dataset function on Literature dataset class object.
+* step-3: call populate_dataset function on the Literature dataset class object.

 ```python